wp-plugins/buzzsprout-podcasting/readme.txt

 You can learn more about Buzzsprout and create a FREE account at [www.buzzsprout.com](http://www.buzzsprout.com).

+= More reasons you’ll love Buzzsprout: =

+= Secure Hosting Dedicated to Your Podcast =
+Whether you have a large show or you’re just getting started, a hosting provider is an important piece to a successful podcast.
+Why?
+It’s built specifically for your podcast.
+From upload speeds to download speeds, audio optimization, tagging and show statistics, Buzzsprout helps your podcast grow.

+= Complete iTunes Support =
+A full interactive walkthrough on how to submit your podcast feed to iTunes and get your podcast published in the world’s largest podcast catalog.

+* iTunes podcast specifications support
+* Byte-range request support
+* Optimized show description and tagging
+* Upload iTunes artwork

+= Podcast Migration Tool =
+Want to switch from your old podcast hosting server?
+Buzzsprout’s podcast migration tool lets you drop your feed URL in Buzzsprout, then takes care of the rest.

+= FeedBurner =
+Buzzsprout allows you to have as much control over your RSS feed as you want by providing you with a feed that can be run through FeedBurner.

+= HTML5 and Flash Audio Players =
+Choose from 3 HTML5 and Flash audio players to embed in your wordpress site.
+All players automatically update every time you publish a new episode.

+= Play Count Statistics =
+Tracking your show’s growth is important.
+Buzzsprout provides statistics like podcast plays over time, all time plays, and play count trend so you can see the response to each episode over time.

+= Want to Learn More About Starting a Podcast? =
+Learn how with Buzzsprout’s free [how to create a podcast guide](http://www.buzzsprout.com/resources/how-to-start-your-own-podcast/).

 == Installation ==
 1. Download the plugin